SpiNNakerManchester/network_tester/docs/source/api.rst

 ~~~~~~~~~~~~~~~~~

 The following experimental parameters apply globally and cannot be overridden
-on a vertex-by-vertex or net-by-net basis.
+on a core-by-core or flow-by-flow basis.
 They can be changed between groups.

 .. attribute:: Experiment.timestep